nojsja/electron-re/README.md

 2. [file-slice-upload](https://github.com/nojsja/javascript-learning/tree/master/file-slice-upload) - A demo about parallel upload of multiple files, it uses `ChildProcessPool` and `ProcessHost` of electron-re, based on Electron@9.3.5.

-3. Also you can check the `index.dev.js` and `test` dir in root, there are some cases for a full usage.
+3. Also you can check the `index.dev.js` and `test` dir in root, there are some useful cases.

 ### IX.
 Test Coverage